 - Wednesday, April 25 7:30 PM

 - Saturday, April 28 1:30 PM

-At the Edge is where we are in April!
-We hope you have followed the UA Dance Ensemble through an entire season, and now better understand how ready these young artists are to break from our stage and fan out across the country.
+At the Edge is where we are in April as our young artists are ready to break from our stage and fan out across the country.

 AT THE EDGE - STUDENT SPOTLIGHT is made possible through the generous support from Lori Mackstaller.

 - Friday, April 20 7:30 PM

 - Saturday, April 21 7:30 PM

 - Sunday, April 22 1:30 PM

 Spring Collection offers eight diverse works, including five premieres and the sizzling work of guest choreographer Darrell Grand Moultrie in Boiling Point.